Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 7. Pause and hold this position for about five seconds.

-8. On an exhale, slowly lower the weights, feeling the burn as you bring your arms back to your sides.
+8. On an exhale, slowly lower the weights with control as you bring your arms back to your sides.

 9. This counts as one rep. Do 8 to 10 reps for one set.